Benchmarking your Children’s Assessment Unit

 How the role of an ANP has developed alongside a Children's Assessment Unit

-Assessing functionality and impact of ANPs in your unit: improving quality and effectiveness of care
+Assessing functionality and impact of ANPs in the unit: improving quality and effectiveness of care

-Claire Logan, Advanced Paeditric Nurse Practitioner, NHS Lothian
+Clare Logan, Advanced Paediatric Nurse Practitioner, NHS Lothian

 Best practice approach to staffing and supporting your unit to manage capacity and demand